Western Texas College Overview

 CHECKLIST: GOT IT ALL?

-ALL these items must be received in our office before you can register for classes.
-Please send these items to:
+The paperwork and forms listed below must be received in our office before you can register for classes.

 Application for admission.